Nat Cohen: Box-office success

 Cohen had a big box office success with The Tommy Steele Story (1957), one of the most popular movies of the year in Britain.
 They followed it with The Duke Wore Jeans (1958) and Tommy the Toreador.
 "We've got to make films for teenagers these days," he said.
 These included a film version of Six-Five Special (1958).

 Even more popular was Carry On Sergeant (1958), a huge box office success in Britain and very profitable due to its low cost.
-It led to a series of films, starting with Carry On Nurse (1959) which were even more popular - Cohen helped make fifteen Carry On movies before the series moved to Rank.
+It led to a series of films, starting with Carry On Nurse (1959) which were even more popular – Cohen helped make fifteen Carry On movies before the series moved to Rank.
 Cohen later described these as "a giggle and a few innuendos" movies".

 For the company, Cohen produced Peeping Tom (1960), directed by Michael Powell, and The Criminal (1960) from Joseph Losey.
 Peeping Tom was badly received at the time of its release although it is now highly regarded.
 Cohen and Levy distributed some popular Italian films such as Goliath.

 In January 1961 Anglo Amalgamated announced it was going to spend £2 million to make 12 first features and ten second features, making it the most prolific filmmaking company in Britain.
 He said and Levy had made £750,000 in profit from the Carry On films alone.
 "The thing is not to go in for being artistic," he said.
-"I make fine pictures - pictures which make money - that's fine pictures.
+"I make fine pictures – pictures which make money – that's fine pictures.
 Artistic films are... well films about poets and composers and songs and artists."
 He was going to make Operation Overlord about D-Day but withdrew when Zanuck made The Longest Day.

 Associated British

 In April 1962 it was announced Associated British Picture Corporation had bought 50% of Anglo Amalgamated.
 The following month Levy's daughter died falling from a window.

-Anglo-Amaglmated was approached by producer Joseph Janni who wanted to produce two films, A Kind of Loving and Billy Liar, both of which would be directed by John Schlesinger.
+Anglo-Amalgamated was approached by producer Joseph Janni who wanted to produce two films, A Kind of Loving and Billy Liar, both of which would be directed by John Schlesinger.
 Cohen later said "by the time we got to the Schlesinger films people realised we were bona fide.
 I have always counted goodwill as the most valuable thing I have."
 Cohen was impressed by Janni's track record as a producer and the projects.
-"I felt they had something which would get across to audiences — though how well and how rewardingly it was hard to tell," said Cohen.
-"But I did feel the change in audiences’ tastes taking place at that time."
+"I felt they had something which would get across to audiences – though how well and how rewardingly it was hard to tell," said Cohen.
+"But I did feel the change in audiences' tastes taking place at that time."
 A Kind of Loving was one of the most popular British films of the year.

 Cohen went on to finance the first features of John Boorman and Ken Loach, (Poor Cow).
 He made some less successful films such as I've Gotta Horse.

 Cohen continued to back films directed by John Schlesinger: Darling, which won several Oscars, and Far from the Madding Crowd.

 Levy died in June 1966.
 After this Cohen ended his association with the Carry On films.